 F. C. Cornell, Fellow of the Royal Geographical society, who recently returned to England after spending twenty years in practically unknown parts of South Africa, is author of a story about an unknown monster that had been seen near the Great falls of the Orange river.
 It has a huge head and a neck ten feet long like a bending tree.
 It seizes the native cattle and drags them under water.
 The natives call it "Kyman," or the Great Thing.
-Last May Mr. Cornell, accompanied by two white companions, W. H. Brown and N. B. Way of Capetown, and three Hottentots, went to the junction of the Oub and Orange +rlvers to see the monster if possible.
-He writes: "At the cries of the natives I saw something black, huge, and sinuous swimming rapidly against the current in the swirling rapids.
+Last May Mr. Cornell, accompanied by two white companions, W. H. Brown and N. B. Way of Capetown, and three Hottentots, went to the junction of the Oub and Orange +rivers to see the monster if possible.
+He writes: "At the cries of the natives I saw something black, huge, and simous swimming rapidly against the current in the swirling rapids.
 The monster kept its enormous body under water, but the neck was plainly visible.
 The monster may have been a very gigantic python, but if it was it was of an incredible size.
 This reptile may have lived for hundreds of years.
-Pythons approaching it in size have been said to have lived that Last Feeling of Satisfaction.
-Postmaster Chance told the Kiwants club last week how he took an examination to get his first promotion in government service.
+Pythons approaching it in size have been said to have lived that long'

+Last Feeling of Satisfaction.

+Postmaster Chance told the KIwants club last week how he took an examination to get his first promotion in government service.

 He entered as a messenger.
-One day he happened to look into a room and saw about thirty people bending "What are they doing?" he asked.
+One day he happened to look into a room and saw about thirty people bending over tables.

+"What are they doing?" he asked.
 "They are taking an examination for promotion," he was told.
-"Don't you want to fry?"
-If they were trying to play a joke on M. O. Chance of Illinois he called their bluff.
-He went in took the examination and later was told that only one promoted.
+"Don't you want to try?"

+If they were trying to play a joke their bluff.